wissem01chiha/tinydnn/docs/how_tos/How-Tos.md

 ```

 ### reading images
-You can use a simple ```tiny_dnn::image``` class to handle your images.
+You can use a simple ```tinydnn::image``` class to handle your images.
 JPEG (baseline & progressive), PNG (1/2/4/8 bit per channel), BMP (non-1bp, non-RLE), GIF are supported reading formats.
 Note that it's memory layout differs from OpenCV - it's layout is KHW (K:channels, H:height, W:width).

 ```cpp
 // default underlying type is uint8_t, and memory layout is KHW